Harry Usher: Career

-Death
+Personal life and death

+Usher was married twice, to Jo Usher, with whom he had four children, and to Jane Ellison-Usher, with whom he had two children.

-Usher had two open-heart surgeries, the first in 1975 when he was only 36.
-The second occurred at St. John's Hospital and Health Center on January 9, 1986.
-He had checked into the hospital complaining of chest pains twenty days earlier on December 20, 1985.
-He died at age 61 in Secaucus, New Jersey on June 22, 2000.
-He had suffered a heart attack while exercising at the AmeriSuites Hotel gym, also in Secaucus.
-He was on a consulting mission for General Electric Financial Services Corp.
+Usher had open-heart surgery in 1975 when he was only 36.
+He underwent a second heart bypass at St. John's Hospital and Health Center in Santa Monica on January 9, 1986; he had checked into the hospital complaining of chest pains twenty days earlier on December 20, 1985.
+On June 22, 2000, at age 61, he was found in a workout room at the AmeriSuites Hotel in Secaucus, New Jersey after an apparent heart attack and confirmed dead at a hospital; he was on a consulting mission for General Electric Financial Services.